Module Mirage

 type 'a key = 'a Functoria.Key.key

-The type for command-line parameters.
+The type for configure-time command-line arguments.

 type abstract_key = Functoria.Key.t